Legend Federer Hails incredible Adventure As He Announces Retirement - UrduPoint

 The Laver Cup team event in London will also give him a final chance to play competitively as part of the "Big Four", who dominated tennis over the past two decades.

-Nadal, who holds the men's record for Grand Slam titles with 22; Novak Djokovic, who has won 21 major crowns; and two-time Wimbledon champion Andy Murray will all play together as part of Team Europe.
+Rafael Nadal, who holds the record for Grand Slam titles with 22; Novak Djokovic, who has won 21 Grand Slam crowns; and two-time Wimbledon champion Andy Murray will all play together as part of Team Europe.

 Federer paid tribute to them too.